 His philosophy as a composer is defined as being a flexible collaborator by composing music that is evocative and satisfies the film director’s story and vision.
 There is pride in a focused effort to compose the very best music for a film, video game, or media project.
 All projects are important and a professional working relationship is highly valued.
 McLendon has been privately vetted by orchestrator and film/video game composer, Penka Kouneva.

 As of June 2018, McLendon is collaborating on a new and original musical.
 He recently signed a Non Disclosure Agreement with a 5-year term.

 His latest film project was a non-theatrical release for The John Philip Sousa Foundation.
 Completed in December of 2017, “National Programs & Projects of The John Philip Sousa Foundation” is a documentary short that examines the various awards promoted and presented by the foundation.
 The awards are presented to exceptionally significant bands found in middle school, junior high school, high school, university, military, and adult community bands.
-The film was produced and directed by Deborah Bradley, narrated by Gene Fender, and original music composed by Dr. McLendon (also the film’s editor).

 B.S. in Education, Jacksonville State University (AL)

 M.M. in Performance, University of Louisiana in Lafayette

 Ed.
 Specialist in Music Education, Troy University (AL)

 Ed.D. in Education Leadership, Argosy University in Sarasota, FL (Part of his doctoral research took place in southwestern Siberia in the industrial city of Novokuznetsk, Russia.)